 The signs of coccidiosis that will be observed include: loss of appetite, brownish faeces which may most times be blood-stained, there could also be high mortality among the birds.

-He said that there are two types of coccidiosis:
+There are two types of coccidiosis:

-- clinical coccidiosis in which the affected birds show typical symptoms of the disease, such as bloody droppings and increased mortality, and
+1. Clinical coccidiosis in which the affected birds show typical symptoms of the disease, such as bloody droppings and increased mortality, and

-- subclinical coccidiosis because the affected birds do not show visible symptoms of the disease but when a random sample of birds is examined, the presence of the gross lesions and the coccidia are found.
+2. Subclinical coccidiosis because the affected birds do not show visible symptoms of the disease but when a random sample of birds is examined, the presence of the gross lesions and the coccidia are found.

 Because most broiler feeds contain anticoccidial drugs, cases of clinical coccidiosis are rare.
 However, the most frequently diagnosed subclinical disease of broiler chickens in the USA1,2.
 It is difficult to diagnose and treat because the birds appear normal although their performance is usually substandard.

-As long as broiler chickens are continued to be raised in confinement under the current production systems, says Dr Cervantes, the prevalence of subclinical coccidiosis is unlikely to change, yet no new anticoccidial drugs are being developed.
+As long as broiler chickens are continued to be raised in confinement under the current production systems, the prevalence of subclinical coccidiosis is unlikely to change, yet no new anticoccidial drugs are being developed.
 Prevention and control methods must be used to minimize the negative impact of subclinical coccidiosis on broiler flock performance.

 Important Coccidia in Broiler Chickens

-After describing the lifecycle of Eimeria, Dr Cervantes turned his attention to the types of coccidia.
 Although there are seven widely recognized species of coccidia, only three of them cause most of the problems related to coccidiosis in the USA: Eimeria acervulina, E. maxima, and E. tenella.